-The Logistics section is responsible for providing the means of communications but the Communications operator is often placed in the Planning Section to more easily facilitate the passing of information from the section responsible for tracking all information, sending relevant information to the assigned Battalion Station and maintaining the situation status.
+The Logistics section is responsible for providing communications, but the Communications operator is often placed in the Planning Section to more easily facilitate the passing of information from the section responsible for tracking all information, sending relevant information to the assigned Battalion Station and maintaining the situation status.
+At the Battalion station, a system will be established to pass messages to the Battalion Chief (BC).
+Messages that arrive by any means below are passed to the BC using the same method established.